Wrap an MCP Server

 Wrapped tools carry compat_tier: "mcp_bridge" and are request/response only —

-Embedding it (SDK)
+Embedding it (library)

-demonstrated in adapters/mcp/tests/wrap_end_to_end.rs.
+adapters/mcp/tests/wrap_end_to_end.rs.